 There has always been some kind of disconnect between rehabilitating and penalizing younger offenders, and it can be hard to determine which methods will be more effective in preventing criminal behavior in the future and punishing present acts.
 Hopefully, the elimination of solitary confinement in Rikers will spark change across the country for younger inmates.

 The Gorman Law Firm is prepared to assist individuals who have been charged with criminal activity as a young adult.
-For more information regarding rehabilitation options and your rights under the law, contact a Hackensack juvenile attorney at The Gorman Law Firm today.
+For more information regarding rehabilitation options and your rights under the law, contact a Morristown juvenile attorney at The Gorman Law Firm today.